munix24/Round-Robin-CPU-Scheduling-Simulation-Project/README.md

 ##Approach:
 Global variables cpuSpeed and quantum are defined as milliseconds of how often CPU checks for new processes and milliseconds time each proc is allowed to run per context switch, respectively.

 A process struct is defined as having an id, arrivalTime, cpuBurst, and runTime.
-CPU namespace contains a queue of processes to run a sysTime variable and all CPU methods such as dispatchProcess, runProcess, and scheduleProcess.
+The CPU namespace contains a queue of processes and all CPU methods such as dispatchProcess, runProcess, and scheduleProcess.

 1. While there are still unread lines in the input file and queued processes, call on CPU::scheduleProcess() to schedule arrived processes.
 2. If there are no more processes arrived, call CPU::runProcess() to "run" the next scheduled process.
 3. Increment sysTime by the set quantum as processes are ran.